alakeldev/ghost-cod-team-website-pp1/README.md

-<h1 align="center"> Ghost Team Website!, Call Of Duty Game </h1>
+<h1 align="center">&#127918; Ghost Call Of Duty Team Website &#127918;</h1>
-Ghost Team is a a real Team in Call of Duty Game, Germany.
-The Team has been a big part of Call of Duty World championships for many years, Also provides Most Valuable Players (MVPs) for all Call Of Duty events around the world.
+Ghost Team is a real Team in Call of Duty game, Germany.
+The Team has been participating in all Call of Duty world championships for many years, Also it provides Most Valuable Players (MVPs) for all Call Of Duty events around the world.

-The intent of the website is to provides valuable information about Call of Duty Game to all players and COD lovers around the world, And last but not least, push the most valuable players to join Ghost team.
+The aim of the website is to provide valuable information about Call of Duty game to all players and COD lovers around the world, And last but not least, push the MVPs to join Ghost team.

 ![Site view across devices](assets/readme-images/ghost-team-responsive.png)

-The Ghost Team site is live, the link to which can be found by [CLICK HERE](https://alakeldev.github.io/ghost-cod-team-website-pp1/)
+The Ghost Team site is live, please [CLICK HERE](https://alakeldev.github.io/ghost-cod-team-website-pp1/) to check the website.

 ## Tabel of Contents
 - [Tabel of Contents](#tabel-of-contents)